The official General Data Protection Regulation (GDPR) website deems it “the most important change in data privacy regulation in 20 years.”

 The EU law was meant to rectify customer data privacy issues that have lingered since the inception of the internet.
 Now, other countries and some U.S. states have planned their own data privacy measures:

-- In the U.S., the California Consumer Privacy Act (CCPA) is slated to go into effect in January 2020, pending further analysis and debate among state legislators and regulators.
+- In the U.S., the California Consumer Privacy Act (CCPA) went into effect in January 2020, after lengthy analysis and debate among state legislators and regulators.

 - Nigeria’s National Information Technology Development Agency has issued its own data privacy regulation in 2019 that incorporates many GDPR elements.